thetarnav/solid-devtools/packages/extension/README.md

 ### 3. Add devtools vite plugin

+All you need to do to get the debugger working, is include the vite plugin from `"solid-devtools/vite"` in your vite config.
 The [vite plugin](../transform#readme) is a way to configure the transform options and add debugger script to the page.
 Enabling transforms are not necessary for the devtools to work, but the debugger script needs to be present to analyse you solid application.
-Enabling some of the options, such as `"name"`, will improve the debugging experience or enable additional features.
+Enabling some of the options, such as `"autoname"`, will improve the debugging experience or enable additional features.

 ```ts
 // vite.config.ts